zudello/zudello-knowledge-base/Knowledge Base/purchasing-module/understanding-two-way-and-three-way-matching.md

 - Ensure you only pay for items you ordered
 - Verify you've received what you're paying for
 - Detect pricing discrepancies early

+## Benefits of automated matching

+Implementing automated matching in your procurement process delivers several key advantages:

+- Time savings, by eliminating manual document comparison
+- Error reduction, by catching discrepancies humans might miss
+- Fraud prevention, by making it difficult for unauthorised purchases to be paid
+- Better supplier relationships, by ensuring accurate, timely payments

 ## Two-way matching